 Training, collaboration, and the opportunity for promotions let employees know that they’re able to grow and develop in their role.
-Without these incentives, you shouldn’t expect your team to always deliver to their fullest.
+Without these incentives, it’d be difficult to expect your team to always give you their fullest.

-Put aside the time to invest in the growth of your team’s skills so they’re ready to advance in their careers.
+Put aside the time to invest in the growth of your team’s skills so they’re ready to advance in their careers and motivate themselves further.

 Set a strong example